 You can order a record from the company directly on the following website.
 It costs only 24,95€. (click on Bonitätauskunft on the homepage) : https://www.meineschufa.de/.
 Some Postbank centers do offer to print one for you on the spot as well for the same fee.
 No need to be a Postbank customer.
 This report is the preferred by landlords, because it contains all the details.

-However, you are entitled to one free record per year that you can also get from the same website here.
+However, you are entitled to a few free requests per year that you can also get from the same website here.
 On this page, click “Jetzt bestellen” on the right “Datenkopie (nach Art.
 15 DS-GVO)“ column.
 Enter your data on the page that follows.
 You will be able to upload a copy of your passport (“Dokumentupload” > “Kopie des Reisepasses”) and a copy your Meldebescheinigung with it.

 This is typical chicken-&-egg situation for many foreigners moving to Germany: landlords ask for a SCHUFA record for you to rent their flat, but you don’t have one since you are not registered (Anmeldung) and can’t open a bank account… because you don’t have a place yet.
 If you are in this situation, you might want to go for a flat share (WG) and register there until you find your own place.
 You can also turn to services like Wunderflats, which lets you rent furnished flats without a SCHUFA record.

 To keep a good SCHUFA score (above 95%), those are the few recommended things: